mattermost/mmctl/docs/mmctl_import_validate.rst

 ::

-  -h, --help                 help for validate
+      --check-missing-teams   Check for teams that are not defined but referenced in the archive -h, --help                  help for validate
-      --ignore-attachments   Don't check if the attached files are present in the archive --team stringArray     The names of the team[s].
-The flag can be repeated.
-Omit this flag to disable the check
+      --ignore-attachments    Don't check if the attached files are present in the archive --team stringArray      Predefined team[s] to assume as already present on the destination server.
+Implies --check-missing-teams.
+The flag can be repeated

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~